Last Updated: March 22, 2022

 We have briefly considered the question of what happens when a cosigner dies.
 Again, since you are the primary contract holder, upon the death of your cosigner, you are responsible for the debt owed.
 And you’re likely to pay a slightly higher amount on your loan unless you find another co-signer.
 In some cases, however, you might be able to work out a new repayment plan with your lender.
 In such cases, your best options might be to:

 - Refinance the loan with another one.
 But this is generally quite risky, as it could incur serious debt.
-You could go online and check out companies with the best personal loans.
+You could go online and check out companies with the most popular personal loans.

 - Make an agreement with a collection agency.